A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Introduction

-Double-peaked \lya\ profiles typically arise from two scenarios: (1) scattering of photons from a monochromatic or continuum source in a static, dust-free neutral hydrogen cloud, producing roughly two symmetric peaks; or (2) scattering of photons from a central source in an expanding or infalling medium.
-In the latter case, in an outflowing medium, photons preferentially escape on the red side, producing a dominant red peak with a weaker blue bump.
+Double-peaked \lya\ profiles typically arise due to scattering of photons from a static or expanding/infalling medium of neutral hydrogen cloud, which shifts their frequencies away from the line center and produces two peaks.
+In an outflowing medium, photons preferentially escape on the red side, producing a dominant red peak with a weaker blue bump.
 Additionally, \lya\ photons can backscatter off a receding outflow on the far side of the galaxy, which shifts their frequency out of resonance and allows them to escape without further scatterings \citep{Dijkstra2006, Verhamme06, Steidel10}, while multiple backscattering events can generate additional redshifted peaks and broad, extended red wings \citep{Verhamme06}.
-A blueshifted peak usually appears when either the outflow has low opacity (e.g., lower column density or higher ionisation), enabling some photons to escape directly or when photons scatter off of the neutral hydrogen (\hi) gas in an inflowing CGM \citep{Zheng2002, Dijkstra2006}.
+A blueshifted peak usually appears when either the outflow has low opacity (e.g., lower column density or higher ionisation), enabling some photons to escape directly or when the photons scatter off of the neutral hydrogen (\hi) gas in an inflowing CGM \citep{Zheng2002, Dijkstra2006}.
 Moreover, a dominant blueshifted peak over a redshifted peak arises when accretion/inflow dominates over outflow (see \citealt{Mukherjee23}; \citealt{Bolda24}, and references therein).
 Alternatively, double-peaked \lya\ profiles can also arise from two distinct, closely separated galaxies, each contributing its own \lya\ emission line peak with a velocity offset \citep{Cooke10}.
-In the local universe, the separation between the two \lya\ peaks is found to correlate with the escape of ionising Lyman-continuum (LyC) radiation, potentially due to low column density channel of \hi\ \citep[e.g.,][]{Verhamme17, Izotov18, Flury22b}.
+In the local universe, the separation between the two \lya\ peaks is found to correlate with the escape of ionising Lyman-continuum (LyC) radiation, potentially due to low column density channel of \hi\ \citep[e.g.,][]{Verhamme17, Izotov18, Flury22b}, although this trend does not appear to hold at $z > 3$ \citep[see][]{Kerutt24}.
 Direct observations of the escaping LyC photons become nearly impossible at $z > 4$ due to significant attenuation by neutral hydrogen in the IGM (see \citealt{Ouchi-Ono20}; and references therein).
 Therefore, the double-peaked \lya\ profile emerges as an indirect tracer of LyC escape, as well as the outflow and inflow kinematics that regulate the escape of both \lya\ and LyC photons.